Astuti99/Astuti99/README.md

 ## 📊 Customer Analysis
 ![Customer](Dashboard3.png)

-## 🔍 Key Insights

-- Bikes category generates highest revenue (~$15M)
-- Weekend sales are higher than weekdays in Accessories
-- Customers aged 31–50 have better credit scores
-- Higher loan terms show slightly increased default risk
-- Customers with lower income have higher EMI burden
-- Management occupation customers generate highest revenue
+  📌 SQL Problem Statements

+The following business questions were solved using SQL:

+1. How does credit score vary across different age groups?
+2. Is there a gender-based difference in loan default rates?
+3. Which loan types have the highest monthly installment burden?
+4. How does employment status affect loan default rates?

+These queries helped uncover patterns in customer risk behavior and financial trends.

 ## 🗄️ SQL Analysis

 ![SQL](Bank_loan_output4.png)
+📊 Query Explanation

+- Used CASE WHEN to group customers into age categories
+- Applied AVG() to calculate average credit score per group
+- Used GROUP BY to compare trends across segments
+- Implemented subqueries to calculate default percentage

+This approach helped in understanding risk segmentation clearly.

 ![SQL](Bank_loan_output6.png)

 ![SQL](bank_loan_output3.png)

+🔍 Key Insights

+- Bikes category contributes ~90% of total revenue (~$15M), making it the primary revenue driver
+- Weekend sales are significantly higher in Accessories, indicating customer buying behavior patterns
+- Customers aged 31–50 show higher and stable credit scores, making them low-risk borrowers
+- Longer loan terms slightly increase default probability, indicating higher financial stress
+- Lower income customers tend to have higher EMI burden, increasing default risk
+- Customers in management roles generate the highest revenue contribution

 ## 🛠 Tools Used